Contents

 But the bulk of the editing occured on my local machine.

-This brings into question whether pry
+This brings into question whether pry works effectively.

 I've excluded the source from the documentation.